 What They Found

 In 40 therapeutic sessions involving 23 children aged 1 day to 7 years, the methods of inducing difficult exhalation were found to be mostly more advantageous than artificial ventilation.
-These methods were highly efficient in treating aspiration pneumonia and pulmonary edema, and could also be used preventatively after aspiration, artificial ventilation, surgery, and hyperbaric oxygenation.
+These methods were highly efficient in treating aspiration pneumonia and pulmonary oedema, and could also be used preventatively after aspiration, artificial ventilation, surgery, and hyperbaric oxygenation.

 Canadian Relevance